ENCODE-DCC/caper/README.md

 	**Parameter**|**Description**
 	:--------|:-----
-	tmp-dir | **IMPORTANT**: A directory to store all cached files for inter-storage file transfer.
-DO NOT USE `/tmp`. slurm-partition | SLURM partition.
+	local-work-dir | **IMPORTANT**: DO NOT USE `/tmp`.
+This is a working directory to store all important intermediate files for Caper.
+This directory is also used to store big cached files for localization of remote files. e.g. to run pipelines locally with remote files (`gs://`, `s3://`, `http://`, ...) copies of such files are stored here. slurm-partition | SLURM partition.
 Define only if required by a cluster.
 You must define it for Stanford Sherlock. slurm-account | SLURM partition.
 Define only if required by a cluster.
 You must define it for Stanford SCG. sge-pe | Parallel environment of SGE.
 Find one with `$ qconf -spl` or ask you admin to add one if not exists. aws-batch-arn | ARN for AWS Batch.
 	aws-region | AWS region (e.g. us-west-1)
-	out-s3-bucket | Output bucket path for AWS.
+	aws-out-dir | Output bucket path for AWS.
 This should start with `s3://`. gcp-prj | Google Cloud Platform Project
-	out-gcs-bucket | Output bucket path for Google Cloud Platform.
+	gcp-out-dir | Output bucket path for Google Cloud Platform.
 This should start with `gs://`.

 7) To use Caper on Google Cloud Platform (GCP), [configure for GCP](docs/conf_gcp.md).
 To use Caper on Amazon Web Service (AWS), [configure for AWS](docs/conf_aws.md).

 ## Output directory

-> **IMPORTANT**: Unless you are running Caper on cloud platforms (`aws`, `gcp`) and `--out-dir` is not explicitly defined, all outputs will be written to a current working directory where you run `caper run` or `caper server`.
+> **IMPORTANT**: Unless you are running Caper on cloud platforms (`aws`, `gcp`) and `--local-out-dir` is not explicitly defined, all outputs will be written to a current working directory where you run `caper run` or `caper server`.

 Therefore, change directory first and run Caper there.